PSHE & RSHE

 - Community and Charity projects: Operation Christmas Child, Harvest Festival Food Banks, Christmas Tea Party for elderly residents in community

-We want children to aspire, persevere and succeed in all that they try to achieve, and our PSHE curriculum support children to develop these skills.
+We want children to aspire, persevere and succeed in all that they try to achieve, and our PSHE curriculum supports children to develop these skills.

 Impact